mozilla/pkipolicy/rootstore/policy.md

 ## 7. Root Store Changes ##

-Changes that are motivated by a serious security concern such as a major root compromise SHOULD be treated as a security-sensitive bug, and the [Mozilla Policy for Handling Security Bugs][Sec-Bugs] SHOULD be followed.
+Changes that are motivated by a security concern such as certificate misissuance or a root or intermediate compromise MUST be treated as a security-sensitive, and a [secure bug filed in Bugzilla][Sec-Bugs].

 ### 7.1 Inclusions ###